 The first message is to let the StopCovid NI (proximity app) know you have tested positive and to share that information anonymously with people you come into contact with who also have the app installed.

 The second message is to invite you to share your contacts on the new digital service to support the manual call handling process and allow you to enter your details quickly, efficiently and digitally.

-You can find details on this service, called ‘Help us trace your contacts’ at following link:
+You can find details on this service, called ‘Digital Self-Trace’ on following link: